crukci-bioinformatics/PlateLayout/README.md

 The script uses one column, defined by the `primaryGroup` argument (by default "SampleGroup"), for the optimisation/randomistaion process.
-If there are known batches or other factors of interest in the experiment (e.g. different extraction dates, sex etc.) the optimisation part of script is agnostic of these, however, they can be considered in the scoring of each random layout via the `batchColumns` argument.
+If there are known batches or other factors of interest in the experiment (e.g. different extraction dates, sex etc.) the optimisation part of script does not consider these, however, they can be considered in the scoring of each random layout via the `batchColumns` argument.